imCodePartnerAB/imcms/docs/content-management/text.rst

 ImCMS text editor is `CKEditor <http://ckeditor.com/>`_.
 All information about this text editor presented on `official site <http://ckeditor.com/demo>`_.

-But ImCMS customize a bit this great editor and provide own features:
+But ImCMS customize a bit this great editor and provides own features:

     .. |linkIcon| image:: text/_static/02-LinkEditorIcon.png
         :width: 20pt